 There’s no right or wrong way to write and edit a novel.
 Plotters will tell you to make detailed outlines of each chapter, where pantsers will say to just start typing.
 Still, there are some basic steps that need to be taken, especially when it comes to editing.

-The good news is, there are seven basic steps you need to take to write and edit your novel:
+Here are seven basic steps you need to take to write and self-edit your novel:

 - Write down everything you know about your story.